All Episodes

 Perfect timing.

-I'm sure that BB got together with Bader and said, Look, I gotta be finished before Rush starts at noon.
+I'm sure that Bibi got together with Boehner and said, look, I got to be finished before Rush starts at noon.

 And so that's what's happened here.

-Now here, and by the way if you're if you're if if you're on hold here, you want to talk about this Congress, the Senate, the DHS funding, hang in there.
+Now here, and by the way, if you're on hold here, you want to talk about this Congress, the Senate, the DHS funding, hang in there.

-We're getting to your call here in just a second.
+We're getting to your calls here in just a second.

-We've got the Netanyahu speech at APAC today, which prelude to what's gonna happen tomorrow.
+We've got the Netanyahu speech at AIPAC today, which prelude to what's going to happen tomorrow.

 Scott Walker may not be making the establishment happy.